informatics-isi-edu/hatrac/docs/INTERNALS.md

 during an online migration from an old to new server with the `hatrac-migrate` utility script.

-The `name` and `version` fields override the default behavior when retrieving content from the storage backend.
-The default behavior is to use the actual `name` and `version` columns of the respective Hatrac database records when addressing the storage backend.
+The `hname` and `hversion` fields override the default behavior when retrieving content from the storage backend.
+The default behavior is to use the actual `name` and `version` columns of the respective Hatrac database records as input to the addressing function of the storage backend.
+The `h` prefix means the "Hatrac" value as parsed from URLs.

+The `version` field overrides the backend storage version ID, currently only meaningful in the S3 backend.
+This is relevant when accessing a versioned bucket, where the addressing function maps the Hatrac name and version values (e.g. from the URL) to an object key but there might be a different version ID to access the correct version of the backend object.

 ## Object Renaming